-dams (jurisdictional): Refer only to jurisdictional dams as defined in the Forest Service Handbook 7506.
+dams (jurisdictional): Refers only to jurisdictional dams as defined in the Forest Service Handbook 7506.
 Jurisdictional dam is defined by statutes and rules as Forest Service operated dams and dams operated by the holder of a special use authorization that meet one or more of the following criteria:

-- 1. Dams with a high hazard potential classification; - 2.
-Dams with a significant hazard potential classification; and - 3.
-Dams with a low or undetermined hazard potential classification that: - a.
-Equal or exceed 25 feet in height and exceed 15 acre-feet in storage, or - b.
-Exceed 6 feet in height and equal or exceed 50 acre-feet in storage.
+- Dams with a high hazard potential classification; - Dams with a significant hazard potential classification; and - Dams with a low or undetermined hazard potential classification that: - o Equal or exceed 25 feet in height and exceed 15 acre-feet in storage, or - Exceed 6 feet in height and equal or exceed 50 acre-feet in storage.